See how much solar panels cost in your area

 What types of material are used in solar panels?

-The most common residential solar modules, or solar panels, contain monocrystalline or polycrystalline (also called multicrystalline) solar cells.
 Both types of cells produce electricity when exposed to sunlight, however there are some key differences between the two:

-- Monocrystalline cells tend to appear darker in color, often black or dark grey
+Tend to appear darker in color, often black or dark grey | Often appear a dark blue when exposed to light |

-There are many panel manufacturers that build panels containing both mono and polycrystalline wafers to form solar cells, capable of harvesting energy from a wider spectrum of light.
-If space is limited on your roof or project site, a higher-efficiency, monocrystalline panel may be preferred, and could result in a better return on investment.
+Many panel manufacturers also build panels containing both mono and polycrystalline wafers to form solar cells, capable of harvesting energy from a wider spectrum of light.

-Alternatively, a lower-cost, slightly less efficient, polycrystalline panel may do the job just as well if you have ample roof space on your home.
-Be sure to ask what type of cell (“mono or poly”) your home solar system design contains – this distinction may affect the aesthetics and economics of your project.
+Be sure to ask what type of cell (“mono or poly”) your home solar system design contains, This distinction may affect the aesthetics and economics of your project.

 How does sun exposure affect solar panel efficiency?